 Yogis are often interested in Buddhism, especially in the West.
 After all, our yoga practice has roots in Eastern spirituality and is associated with a major Eastern religion (Hinduism).
 So, it makes sense that at some point, many of us begin to wonder about the connection between yoga and Buddhism.

 As a new yogi, I read a lot about Eastern spirituality and philosophy.
 I was especially drawn to the Buddhist teachings of Thich Naht Hanh and Pema Chodron, among others.
-On a meditation retreat led by Buddhist monk Bhante Wimala, I learned about mindfulness and many other forms of meditation.
+On a meditation retreat led by Buddhist monk Bhante Wimala, I learned about mindfulness and other forms of meditation.
 I also explored the eye-opening work of Buddhist psychologist Mark Epstein, whose book Thoughts Without a Thinker blew my mind at the same time I was working to stop relying on it!

 What is the Connection between Yoga and Buddhism?

 Yoga, which means union, is connected to everything.
 So, of course we can find a connection between yoga and Buddhism.
 I’m all about finding connections, whether between yoga and Western religion, yoga and Buddhism, and even yoga and baseball!

 Since they’re both from the East, the connection between yoga and Buddhism is not surprising.
 So, how are the two traditions alike?
 For one, Buddhism teaches non-attachment, which is also a main teaching of yoga.
 Both yogis and Buddhists emphasize the practice of mindfulness, and both follow a somewhat prescribed path to enlightenment

 The yamas of yoga and the eightfold path of Buddhism have striking similarities.
 For example, the fourth tenet of Buddhism—right action—is similar to ahimsa (kindness), the first yama.
 The third Buddhist tenet is right speech, which will remind yogis of the second yama—satya (truthfulness).
 Both traditions espouse minimizing the allure of the senses as well.